12 Useful Tips for Motorcycle tour in Nepal by citymoto in Blog Comment: 0

 Or you can check bike details of available for rental

-Else you can write us an email about your routes and riding experience, we may suggest the bike accordingly.
+Else you can write us at email@example.com about your routes and riding experience, we may suggest the bike accordingly.

 (2)Proper gear to ride: